 Those overbearing waves of life come from many sources.
 You might lose your job and have a rush of fear regarding your finances and future.
 A relationship could end unexpectedly, leaving you feeling alone and like a failure.
 You could get that phone call, about a loved one’s passing, entering you into a time of deep grief.
 Someone might do something that causes you much pain and leaves you seething in anger.

-It’s inevitable that you have these dark times in life – everyone has suffering.
+It’s inevitable that you have these dark times in life – everyone has suffered.
 It’s instinctual that you want to run and hide – everyone feels fear.
 The suffering and the fear are great teachers who will continue to show up even if we want to avoid the lesson.

 Imagine instead that you decide to allow it.
-Imagine, no matter the pain or the cause of your distress, that you decide to feel it all without judgement.
+Imagine, no matter the pain or the cause of your distress, that you decide to feel it all without judgment.
 Imagine trusting that the pain would cease and that you’d reach the other side where the clouds pass and the sun shines on your face.

 One of the biggest blocks to joy is perspective.
 As a culture, most people have come to expect life to go a certain way.
 We want immediate gratification.
 We want to avoid the pain and discomfort of anger, grief, sadness, loneliness, or fear.